Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Robustness Checks

 We also report results of our linear mixed-effects model after including a quadratic term for \textit{Content Removal Rate} in Table~\ref{tab:quadratic}.
-Again, we see similar trends between \textit{Inclusion} and \textit{Incongruency} on \textit{Share Likelihood}.
+Again, we see similar trends between \textit{Incongruency} and \textit{Share Likelihood}.
 There is no significant relationship between the quadratic term and our dependent variable.